-U.S. History is a yearlong survey course beginning with the Revolutionary period and ending with the Vietnam War era.
+History is a yearlong survey course beginning with the Revolutionary period and ending with the Vietnam War era.
 The student will explore the forces and individuals that played key roles in the development of the U.S. and examine the causes of the main events in American history.
 All juniors participate in the History Day competition using a U.S. History topic of their choice.

-One semester of this course is devoted to the fundamentals of microeconomics and macroeconomics.
+ECONOMICS & GOVERNMENT - Grade Level: 12 Weight: 1.0 One semester of this course is devoted to the fundamentals of microeconomics and macroeconomics.
 The other semester introduces students to American government, law, politics, and civics.

-Advanced Placement Microeconomics
+Advanced Placement Microeconomics - Semester 1

 This course is a college-level introduction to microeconomics.
 Topics include supply and demand, production and market structure, and factor markets.

-Advanced Placement Macroeconomics
+Advanced Placement Macroeconomics – Semester 2

 This course is a college-level introduction to macroeconomics.
 Topics include inflation, unemployment, taxation, and money supply.

 This course is designed for seniors who are considering majoring in sociology, behavioral science, social work, political science, or law enforcement.
 Students discuss crime and justice from a Catholic perspective.
 Topics include: Catholic Social Doctrine, drug and alcohol abuse, racial profiling, prison reform, prison ministry, the history of crime and punishment in the modern age, mercy and forgiveness, victim’s rights, crime scene investigation, interrogation techniques and crime trends and statistics.
 The class meets two class periods per week.
-The course utilizes community experts on various topics and includes several field trips.
+The course utilizes community experts on various topics and includes several field experiences.